-As of September 30, 2017, the City's governmental funds, which consist of a general fund and special revenues funds, reported an ending fund balance of \$4,247,543, which is an increase of \$253,344 from last year's total of \$3,994,199.
-The General Fund, the City's main operating fund, had an ending fund balance of \$4,044,559, a \$269,821 increase from the prior year.
-This increase in fund balance can mainly be attributed to various actual revenues in excess of budgeted amounts of approximately \$168,000, as well as actual expenditures in various departments being significantly less than budgeted amounts in the 2017 fiscal year.
-Revenues in excess of amounts budgeted for property taxes, sales taxes and road maintenance taxes account for approximately \$116,000 of this excess and can be attributed to increased property tax valuations and economic growth during the 2017 fiscal year.
+As of September 30, 2018, the City's governmental funds, which consist of a general fund and special revenues funds, reported an ending fund balance of \$5,082,537, which is an increase of \$834,084 from last year's total of \$4,248,453.
+The General Fund, the City's main operating fund, had an ending fund balance of \$4,882,659, a \$838,100 increase from the prior year.
+This increase in fund balance can mainly be attributed to various actual revenues in excess of budgeted amounts of approximately \$446,000, as well as actual expenditures in various departments being significantly less than budgeted amounts in the 2018 fiscal year.
+Revenues in excess of amounts budgeted for sales taxes, road maintenance taxes, intergovernmental revenues and investment earnings account for approximately \$378,000 of this excess and can be attributed to increased economic growth, increased intergovernmental grant revenues and higher interest earnings on all interest-bearing accounts during the 2018 fiscal year.
 Significant differences between final budgeted amounts and actual expenditures in various departments are discussed in the following paragraph.

-In fiscal year 2017, the City planned for a decrease in fund balance in the General Fund of \$688,582, however, the actual change in fund balance was an increase of \$269,821.
-For the 2017 fiscal year, City Administration expenditures were less than final budgeted amounts by \$41,175, which can be attributed to actual personnel expenditures being less than anticipated.
-For the 2017 fiscal year, Sanitation actual expenditures were less than final budgeted amounts by \$148,782, which is due to vacant employee positions.
-Streets actual expenditures in 2017 were less than budgeted amounts by \$475,935, which can be attributed to two vacant employee positions, significantly less street repair and maintenance than was anticipated, as well as the City not purchasing a slope mower that was budgeted for in the 2017 fiscal year.
+In fiscal year 2018, the City planned for a decrease in fund balance in the General Fund of \$527,672, however, the actual change in fund balance was an increase of \$838,100.
+For the 2018 fiscal year, Police expenditures were less than final budgeted amounts by \$255,022, which can be attributed to vacant employee positions as well as two new vehicles that were budgeted for but only one was purchased.
+For the 2018 fiscal year, Sanitation actual expenditures were less than final budgeted amounts by \$149,536, which is due to vacant employee positions and less spent on the City's sanitation contract than was budgeted.
+Streets actual expenditures in FY 2018 were less than budgeted amounts by \$372,596, which can be attributed to vacant employee positions and budgeted street maintenance amounts that were not spent during the 2018 fiscal year.
+The City has been recovering from a recent hurricane, and therefore, street maintenance projects were delayed.

 As a measure of the General Fund's liquidity, it may be useful to compare unassigned fund balance to total fund expenditures.
-Unassigned fund balance represents 76.4 percent of total General Fund expenditures.
-The nonmajor Special Revenue Funds reported an ending fund balance of \$202,984.
+Unassigned fund balance represents 104.1 percent of total General Fund expenditures.
+The nonmajor Special Revenue Funds reported an ending fund balance of \$199,878.